SIDN/spin/doc/user/pcap_reader.md

    through an Internet socket is not protected with TLS yet.
  * It would be nice to implement sandboxing for other platforms besides OpenBSD.
+ * Fragmented DNS packets are not handled properly.